bolongpa/Covid_Visualization/README.md

 ## Paper

-- [Amar Nath Jha](mailto:jhaa@usc.edu) is responsible for introduction, data, approach, conclution and references.
+- [Amar Nath Jha](mailto:jhaa@usc.edu) is responsible for introduction, data, approach, conclusion and references.
 - [Bolong Pan](mailto:bolongpa@usc.edu) is responsible for draft paragraph of lollipop chart and setting the report into Overleaf.
 - [Che Pai Kung](mailto:chepaiku@usc.edu) is responsible for draft for map and mapbox and reviewing.
 - [Yo Shuan Liu](mailto:yoshuanl@usc.edu) is responsible for draft for line chart and reviewing.